braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 ### BraintreeThreeDSecure

-~Currently, to use the `BraintreeThreeDSecure` library via SPM, you must manually include `CardinalMobile.framework`.
-Once we receive an xcframework version of CardinalMobile, these steps will no longer be required.~ These steps are only required for versions 5.0.0 to 5.2.0.
+If you are using versions 5.0.0 to 5.2.0, in order to use the `BraintreeThreeDSecure` library with SPM, you must manually include `CardinalMobile.framework`.
 For versions _greater than_ 5.2.0, you can include CardinalMobile via Swift Package Manager.

 #### 1. Add CardinalMobile.framework